 Nicola Atwool Associate Professor

 Nicola has a particular interest in attachment theory and resilience, which she explored in her PhD.
 An ecological framework, the sociology of childhood, critical theory, and a children’s rights perspective informs her work.
 The goal of her research is to influence policy and practice to improve outcomes for children and young people exposed to adversity.
-Nicola came to an academic position with extensive practitioner experience and is committed to research that bridges the worlds of academia, policy and practice.

 Foster Carer Member Representative